OneRain233/Programming-Project-Coursework-2/PlanningReport.md

 ​			Input: A normal file name

-​			Expected result: The links are stored to the struct and return `1`;
+​			Expected result: The links are stored to the struct and return the number of edges.

 ​	C2:

 ​			Input: A NULL file name

-​			Expect result: Display an error message and return `0`;
+​			Expect result: Display an error message and return `-1`;